markpmlim/ExploringSceneKit-OpenGL/Readme.md

 https://github.com/dalebradshaw/scenekit-lighting-models

-The link below discusses the pros and cons of using SCNProgram instantiated with OpenGL shaders.
+The link below discusses the pros and cons of using SCNPrograms instantiated with OpenGL shaders.

 https://blog.wadetregaskis.com/scenekit-shaders/